AustinBabineau/TPS-Website/README.md

 Staff users will create an account, and be assigned to client requests Admin users will create an account and review requests made by the client

+7.1.2019: Created Skeleton code for DB and C++ Classes.
+Created basic HTML pages for CLient and Staff Account Creation - ASB